dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 supported Linux syscalls may vary based on distribution's kernel configuration), but the resulting ABI is way stabler than the native one.

+For the applications that do not require system services beyond what's available in Snap and Flatpack sandboxes this target is the least painful way to support Linux.

 ### Shouldn't application authors stick to the published API, and let distribution authors build and package their software?

 This is totally fine.
 However note that this means application authors merely